jekyll/jekyll/site/_docs/troubleshooting.md

 can be done on Ubuntu or Debian by running:

 {% highlight bash %}
-sudo apt-get install ruby2.0.0-dev
+apt-get install ruby2.0.0-dev
 {% endhighlight %}

 On Red Hat, CentOS, and Fedora systems you can do this by running:

 {% highlight bash %}
-sudo yum install ruby-devel
+yum install ruby-devel
 {% endhighlight %}

 On [NearlyFreeSpeech](https://www.nearlyfreespeech.net/) you need to run the